IslamMohamedMosaad/IslamMohamedMosaad.github.io/_posts/2021-08-11-Graph-Based-Reasoning-over-Heterogeneous-External-Knowledge-for-Commonsense-Question-Answering.md

 ### **Graph Attention Networks (GAT)**

-- Like all attention mechanisms, the calculation of GAT is divided into two steps:
+- GAT uses attention to learn the relative weights between two connected nodes in message passing.

-1- Calculate the attention coefficient. for vertex i, pay attention to calculating the similarity coefficient between it and its adjacent nodes.
+- First, GAT calculates the attention for the node pair i and j.
+The resulting vectors Whᵢ (hᵢ is the hidden representation of node i) and Whⱼ are concatenated (|| operator) and multiply with learnable vector a.
+Their attention, measuring the connective strength between them, is then computed with a softmax function.

 <p align="center">
 <img align="center" width="400" height="100" src="../assets/img/attention1.png">